mannion007/mannion007/README.md

 ### Getting it right > being right

 I believe that building effective software is difficult.
 A large part of our job is being creative to have lots of ideas for solutions and then being structured in our approach to picking the most effective one.
+A healthy team pools together their capabilities to do their best work with no ego.

 ## Things you may see me struggle with